 BrightFocus awards funds with the express understanding that BrightFocus is the exclusive financial supporter of the research project for which Grant monies were requested.
 BrightFocus does not allow BrightFocus Grant funds to be used for research projects funded, in whole or in part by another source without express written permission from BrightFocus applied for and received in advance of the anticipated occurrence of the overlap.

-In the event of termination for the reasons set forth in this Section, the Principal Investigator and Grantee Institution shall be required to reimburse BrightFocus for all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.
+In the event of termination for the reasons set forth in this Section, the Grantee Institution shall be required to reimburse BrightFocus for all reasonable costs incurred by BrightFocus in obtaining the return of the Grant award funds, including but not limited to, reasonable attorney's fees, except as prohibited by applicable state law.

 Use of Human Subjects or Vertebrate Animals for Research

 Research projects involving human subjects and/or vertebrate animals must meet or exceed standards required for United States of America federal government funding including all rules and regulations developed by the National Institutes of Health.
-If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of the Grantee Institution must provide BrightFocus a signed release to demonstrate approval of the proposed research protocol(s) before Grant funds are released.
+If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of the Grantee Institution must provided BrightFocus a signed release to demonstrate approval of the proposed research protocol(s) before Grant funds are released.

 If the project is to be funded through an award to a foreign institution or through an individual fellowship award that will support activities at a foreign institution, BrightFocus requires a statement of compliance from the Grantee Institution that the activities will be conducted in accordance with all applicable local laws and regulations in the foreign country.
 Such foreign protocols must meet or exceed standards required for United States of America federal government funding for research projects.